ashleydavies/ForgottenRPG/README.md

      * Vertical flow container (renders children one below the other; height is sum of children's height)
      * Column container (dual column, one fixed, other stretches to fill space.
 Height is max of both column heights)
      * Padding container (simply adds padding around child component)

+## Upcoming / planned

+The following are (very broad) features I intend to implement in the future:

+ * Inventory system
+   * Items should be able to be on the floor, picked up, and dropped
+ * NPC inventory system
+   * Should use a component based system to share logic with player
+   * But player should have an inventory GUI and NPCs should have a shop component accessible through dialog
+ * World map
+   * Going to the border of the map should move you to the world map, where you can travel to the next location or go to previous locations
+   * Should load from a dynamic format
+ * Combat
+   * Combat with NPCs.
+NPCs should be able to be friendly and hostile.
+Hostile should engage on sight, whereas friendly will just talk to you.
+You may attack friendly NPCs which will turn them (and possibly their friends) hostile.
+ * Companions
+   * You should be able to recruit companions, who follow you around and may also have their own inventory
+ * Quests
+   * You should be able to see and accept quests, potentially from NPCs or events, and complete them
+ * Menu
+   * There should be a menu screen
+   * Settings
+ * Sound
+   * There should be sounds for walking, ambience, etc...
+ * Proper art
+   * Take a look at the resources/images folder...
+Need I say more...
+ * Saving/loading
+ * Level system with abilities to level up e.g. agility, swordsmanship
+ * Proper scripting language for the VM
+ * Nicer NPC editor (There is an existing dialog editor in my old RPG project which I can definitely repurpose)
+ * Loading screens
+   * Currently everything loads instantly, but this will likely change throughout development.
+I will likely do a loading screen when this actually presents a problem, though keeping it in mind to avoid embedding too much loading logic too strongly into the main synchronous game loop may be a good idea.
+ * ...
+An actual game!
+   * If everything above is implemented, the only thing left to do is actually create games on top of this engine.
+Finally! :)
+     * Though at the current rate I am developing, I'll probably die of old age before I get around to this

 # Scripting